Biden announces international COVID-19 vaccine sharing plan

 As part of its purchase agreements with drug manufacturers, the U.S. controlled the initial production by its domestic manufacturers.
 Pfizer and Moderna are only now starting to export vaccines produced in the U.S. to overseas customers.
 The U.S. has hundreds of millions more doses on order, both of authorized and in-development vaccines.

-The White House also announced Thursday that it is lifting restrictions on sharing vaccines produced by AstraZeneca, as well as Sanofi and Novavax, which are also not authorized in the U.S., allowing the companies to determine themselves where to share their doses.
+The White House also announced Thursday that it is lifting restrictions on sharing vaccines produced by AstraZeneca, as well as Sanofi and Novavax, which are also not authorized in the U.S., allowing the companies to determine for themselves where to share their doses.